GSA/christopher/README.md

 ---

 Repo for building GSA's automated code scanning platform.
-More info found in the repo [wiki](https://github.com/GSA/christopher/wiki) and primarily interested in three paths:
+More info found in the repo [wiki](https://github.com/GSA/christopher/wiki) and primarily interested in three paths of continuous code deployment w/ scanning:

 1. Open source code
 2. Private code repositories that want to be open
 3. Internal code and/or funky code